Melefo/CTF-writeups/RCTS_CERT/2021/Readme.md

 The file contains a base64 encoded string.
 Once decoded, we find ourselves again with a base64 text.

-Decode it 6 times in total and you will come across this message :
+Decode it 6 times in total and you will come across this message:

 ```
 This is a secret message: flag{3nc0d1ng_1s_n0t_3ncrypt10n!}